Today I wanted to cover a topic that isn’t really thought about or talked about much. The concept of bit depth vs. sample rate.

 As far as bit depth goes, the higher the better.
 Working with a high number ensures that the wavelengths are reproduced accurately and precisely.
 This means that more subtle fluctuations in the sound can be measured, contributing to the overall quality of it’s recreation.
 The lower the bit depth, the more information gets lost, and thus the crappier the sound.

 For clarity’s sake, a 24 bit resolution can have up to 16,777,216 unique values, and a 16 bit can only contain 65,536.
-It’s a huge deal, and can make all the difference when recording.
+It’s a huge deal, and can make all the difference when recording or playing back music.

 The standard for interfaces used to be 40kHz, until it was discovered that humans can actually hear frequencies above and below that.
 The standard in recent years has gradually become 24bit/96kHz, which is now what is considered “high resolution”.
 In the future these numbers can and probably will change.